nevillegrech/gigahorse-toolchain/README.md

 $ make clean doc
 ```

 from the repository root.
+The documentation index will be placed at
+`doc/build/html/index.html`.

-There are also notes on the github wiki.
+There are also some notes on the github wiki.

 ## Code Style